Summary

 Resolution

-NOTE: It doesn't matter how small your company is.
-You still have to pay the correct minimum wage.
+NOTE: It doesn't matter how small your company is, you still have to pay the correct minimum wage.

 National Minimum Wage check